xiaoran007/pypci/README.md

 ![Static Badge](https://img.shields.io/badge/FreeBSD-red)

 pypci-ng, a pciutils-like library for fetching system PCI/PCI-E devices but written mostly in python.
+Currently, this package **ONLY** implements the same functionality as **lspci**, i.e. scanning and listing all PCI/PCI-E devices.
+More functionalities are under development.

 ![demo0](https://files.catbox.moe/mku1dg.png)